-If the indicator does not correspond to the selected gear, it will be necessary to test drive the ATV to determine if the gear shift position switch is faulty or the shift lever needs adjustment.
+If the indicator does not correspond to the selected gear, it will be necessary to test drive the ATV to determine if the gear position switch is faulty or the shift lever needs adjustment.

-If the ATV functions in the gear selected by the shift lever, troubleshoot the gear shift position switch (see Section 5).
+If the ATV functions in the gear selected by the shift lever, troubleshoot the gear position switch (see Electrical System).